Assessing Long-duration Energy Storage Deployment Scenarios to Meet California's Energy Goals

 Project Status

-Project Update
+Project Result

 Project Innovation

-The E3 team is working with the CEC, technical experts, and the public to identify a realistic and appropriate range of scenarios to evaluate the role of LODES technologies in meeting the state's climate and energy goals.
+The E3 team is working with the CEC, technical experts, and the public to identify a realistic and appropriate range of scenarios to evaluate the role of LDES technologies in meeting the state's climate and energy goals.
 Analysis will evaluate tradeoffs among energy storage duration, performance, and cost against a range of resource supply options and electricity demand conditions.
 Through this research, the team will fill gaps in current modeling approaches to explicitly assess the role of energy storage of up to 100 hours or more of duration in California's deeply decarbonized future.
-With a focus on modeling emerging LODES technologies, the toolkit will also capture the operational needs
+With a focus on modeling emerging LDES technologies, the toolkit will also capture the operational needs.

 Project Goals